Skip to content

 The upshot is that type size online is a fairly complex business.
 Here are some of the things you need to consider:

 But the original point is valid even if the argument has already been won.
-Choosing small type becuase it somehow looks more pleasing than larger, more readable type is going to cost you.
+Choosing small type because it somehow looks more pleasing than larger, more readable type is going to cost you.